United States Air Force Security Forces

 The United States Air Force Security Forces (SF) are the ground combat force and military police service of the U.S. Air Force and U.S. Space Force.
 The USAF Security Forces were formerly known as Military Police (MP), Air Police (AP), and Security Police (SP) at various points in their history.
+They were formed on the premise of being the Air Force's "Marine Corps", in that they would provide security for the Air Force similar to how the Marines provide security for the Navy.

 Mission

 As outlined in Department of the Air Force publications, Security Forces are responsible for protecting, defending, and fighting to ensure U.S. Air Force, joint, and coalition mission success.
 They are responsible not only for installation law and discipline enforcement, but also base defense and ground combat.

 The USAF uses the term Air Base Ground Defense (ABGD) for defense of U.S. Air Force bases.
 This specialty is filled by members of the Air Force Security Forces, who serve not only as military law enforcement officers, but also as ground combat troops defending U.S. air bases around the world from possible attacks.
 In these capacities, their duties are similar to a combination of the roles performed in the UK military by the RAF Regiment and RAF Police.

-Camp Bullis in Texas is where all levels of Air Base Ground Defense (ABGD) are instructed, the course ranges in length from 4–6 weeks.
+Lackland AFB in Texas is where the primary technical training begins for trainees, Camp Bullis in Texas is where all levels of Air Base Ground Defense (ABGD) are instructed, the course ranges in length from 4–6 weeks.
 In these weeks of training Air Force Security Forces are taught to operate the following weapons: M4 Carbine, M-18, M-9, M-203, M-240B, M-249 (SAW), MK-19, as well as other base defense weapons and tools.
-In 1966-1969, sentry dog teams used the Smith & Wesson K-38 Combat Masterpiece.
+In 1966–1969, sentry dog teams used the Smith & Wesson K-38 Combat Masterpiece.

 Under the Interservice Agreement between the United States Air Force and the United States Army, the U.S. Air Force is responsible for ground combat operations to defend U.S. air bases.
 Air Force Security Forces fulfill this mission, and, as such, are trained in the whole range of infantry tactics, to include patrolling, close quarters battle, defense in depth, crew-served weapons, and other ground combat tactics.